NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 ## Alluxio reliability
 The properties mentioned in this section can be found in [Alluxio configuration](https://docs.alluxio.io/os/user/stable/en/reference/Properties-List.html)

-### Avoid long time response if masters or workers hang
+### Dealing with Client side delays in response from master or workers
-The default value of `alluxio.user.rpc.retry.max.duration` is 2 minutes.
+If the master is not responding, possibly due to it crashing or GC pause, `alluxio.user.rpc.retry.max.duration` will cause the client to retry for 2 minutes.
-If master is done or hang, the `alluxio.user.rpc.retry.max.duration` will cause at least 2 minutes waiting, it's too long.
+This is a very long time and can cause delays in the running job, so we suggest lowering this value to 10 seconds.

-The default value of `alluxio.user.block.read.retry.max.duration` is 5 minutes.
+If the worker is not responding, possibly due to it crashing or GC pause, `alluxio.user.block.read.retry.max.duration` will cause the client to retry for 5 minutes.
-If worker is done or hang, the `alluxio.user.block.read.retry.max.duration` will cause 5 minutes waiting, it's too long.
+This is a very long time and can cause delays in the running job, so we suggest lowering this value to 10 seconds.

-See also:
+See relative configs also:
 ```
 alluxio.user.rpc.retry.max.duration
 alluxio.user.rpc.retry.max.sleep